Product added to cart

-Estimated reading time: 9 minutes
+Estimated reading time: 11 minutes

-Additionally, adequate zinc is necessary for optimal physical performance, energy levels, and body composition.
+Zinc is also key for athletes.
+Adequate zinc is necessary for optimal physical performance, energy levels, and body composition.
 Zinc affects protein synthesis and is required for proper function of red and white blood cells.
 It is highly concentrated in our bones, the pancreas, kidneys, liver, and retina.

 This article will give you the top ten reasons why you should attend to your zinc levels.
 Be aware that zinc deficiency is not only prevalent in malnourished individuals or developing countries.
 Rather, it is widespread in the U.S. and the UK, and it is particularly common in areas where the population eats a large amount of cereal and grain proteins.

 A lesser known benefit of zinc is how it affect athletic performance.
 Adequate zinc impacts strength development from training because it plays a primary role in hormone production.
 Research shows having ample zinc available in the body allows for a more robust release of testosterone, growth hormone and insulin-like growth factor-1 (IGF-1).
 Athletic performance and strength capacity are depleted when hormone levels drop.

 A recent study found that giving trained athletes a zinc supplement for four weeks prior to an exhaustive exercise test resulted in a greater post-workout testosterone response than a placebo.
 Zinc enhances the conversion rate of androstenedione to testosterone, leading the body to produce testosterone at an even higher rate.

 Not only will healthy zinc levels allow for performance and muscle development in both men and women, the post-workout hormone boost can improve recovery from training as well.